What to expect during a mediation

 -

-What do you want the other person(s) to understand about you that might help in resolving matters for him/her?
+What do you want the other person(s) to understand about you?

 -